lucasNlind/cinema-booking-app/README.md

 ## Pushing Code

-Having a consistent approach to pushing code will be essential for
+Having a consistent approach to pushing code will be essential for maintaining our repo.
+There is only one rule you must follow: ***Nobody, under any circumstance, is to push their code directly to the main branch.***

 ### Frontend Development